‘Forced’ into Muslim foster care: the uncomfortable truths behind that story.

 Firstly, much seems to be made of the fact that these families spoke little or no English.
 This I find very hard to believe.

 To become an approved Foster Carer, you have to pass through extensive study and training before being approved at a panel.
 To get through this process successfully involves being interviewed invasively by social workers face-to-face and by submitting written paperwork for assessment.
 It can involve group meetings and training where willingness and ability to participate vocally is monitored.
 It is a rigorous process.
-I should know – several members of my Muslim family have been through it and I have been through the equally gruelling process to being an approved adoptive parent myself.
-I know what I am talking about when I say for a family to speak no or poor English and pass this, is near on impossible.
+I should know – several members of my Muslim family have been through it and I have been through the equally grueling process to being an approved adoptive parent myself.
+I know what I am talking about when I say for a family to speak no or poor English and pass this, is near to impossible.

-Secondly, let’s get to the issue of niqab.
+Secondly, let’s get to the issue of the niqab.
 Once again picked upon by the press as the shadowy dark bogey-(wo)man figure, the wearing of a niqab is entirely irrelevant.
 Why?
 Because the niqab is not required to be worn in the privacy of the home or in the presence of children.
 What is more, it is not a bar to being an approved foster carer.

 Now let’s talk about the cross and carbonara shall we?
-Whilst I can’t comment on how gracefully or clumsily the families may have handled these points, I can say this: ALL foster carers are required and are tested to ensure that they support children of ALL backgrounds, faiths and ethnicities.
+Whilst I can’t comment on how gracefully or clumsily the families may have handled these points, I can say this: ALL foster carers are required and are tested to ensure that they support children of ALL backgrounds, faiths, and ethnicities.
 I should know – my husband and I were quizzed on how we would support children of different backgrounds at length.
 To say they forbid her from eating bacon is nothing short of ridiculous in the scheme of their care for her safety and well-being.

 But before we lose ourselves pouring over the finer tabloid details as many a journalist seems to have done, it’s worth addressing the huge elephant in the room here which is context and of which there are several points: